 There are other cases of parents telling their child to “keep it a secret,” which perpetuates the impression that the child should be ashamed of their sexual identity.
-Accordingly, LGBTQ youth would often rather risk taunts and abuse by remaining online than lose their windows to the world by possibly divulging their sexual or gender identities when reporting incidents of cyberbullying to parents, guardians, school officials or others.
+Accordingly, LGBTQ youth would often rather risk taunts and abuse by remaining online than lose their windows to the world by possibly divulging their sexual or gender identities when reporting incidents of cyberbullying to parents, guardians, school officials, or others.

 What Parents and Other Family Members Can Do

-The most helpful thing family members can do for LGBTQ youth is to let them know they are safe, loved and supported.
+The most helpful thing family members can do for LGBTQ youth is to let them know they are safe, loved, and supported.

-While most young people grow up in families that share some social identities, for example, ethnic and religious ones, very often LGBTQ youth reside in families with few if any other LGBTQ members, making it more difficult for them to feel at home, even at home.
+While most young people grow up in families that share some social identities—for example, ethnic and religious ones—very often, LGBTQ youth reside in families with few if any other LGBTQ members, making it more difficult for them to feel at home, even at home.

 As in all families, channels of communication need to remain open, and unqualified love and support need to be assured.
 Youth who reside in environments with trust, openness, and support have better chances of gaining the confidence and self-respect they will need to navigate and remain resilient in a world that may not be as welcoming as it could be.

 It’s both common and OK for parents and teens to have somewhat different values.
-A parent might have trouble coming to grips with their child having a different sexual or gender identity from what they had expected.
+Parents might have trouble coming to grips with their child having a different sexual or gender identity from what they had expected.
 It could even challenge their deeply held beliefs.
 But it is possible to have differences while still being respectful.
 Although it may be hard, parents can be honest with themselves and their children while at the same time being supportive of their child and their differences.
 Sometimes families need a little help, which is why we list several support organizations and agencies on our resource page.

 Working Toward a Positive School Climate

 School climate refers to factors such as the school’s social organization, social relations among teachers and students, and the norms and values in the school.
-The school climate needs to be one of warmth and support for all students, and one where there are high standards for student and teacher behavior toward one another.
+The school climate needs to be one of warmth and support for all students and one where there are high standards for student and teacher behavior toward one another.

 Often what happens at school and what happens online are connected.
-It’s very common for cyberbullying to start at school and carry over online or to start online and have repercussions at school.
-And, contrary to what some believe, schools do have both the authority and responsibility to take action when off-campus behavior negatively affects the learning environment.
+It’s very common for cyberbullying to start at school and carry over online or start online and have repercussions at school.
+And, contrary to what some believe, schools have both the authority and responsibility to take action when off-campus behavior negatively affects the learning environment.

 The American Psychological Association passed a resolution (Bullying Among Children and Youth) calling on educational, governmental, business, and funding agencies to address issues of both face-to-face and cyberbullying.
 In the resolution, they addressed acts of harassment “about race, ethnicity, religion, disability, sexual and gender identities.”
-In addition, the resolution specifically emphasizes the high rate of bullying around issues of sexual and gender identities as well as disability.
+In addition, the resolution emphasizes the high rate of bullying around issues of sexual and gender identities as well as disability.